IF YOU'RE LOOKING FOR PROBLEM SOLVERS AND RESULTS, YOU'VE COME TO THE RIGHT PLACE.

 And we connected well with their donors.

-- – Count of New Donors second highest in 5 years
+- – Count of Regained Donors highest in 5 years

 An amazing year.
 Really, last year we told Jeff the only bad news was we’d have to beat the numbers again this year — wonderful problem to have.
 This year, we increased and held steady.
-Hard to do against last year’s increases.
+Hard to do against last year’s increases but it continued.

 How did that happen?